 BUSINESS CONTINUITY PLANNING / DISASTER RECOVERY

 A “like for like” Disaster Recovery datacenter is maintained in the Atlanta area and governed by an enterprise wide policy.
-Per policy, all ICE core procedures, systems and operational tasks are: duplicable in recovery facilities, exercised at least annually, documented in comprehensive Disaster Recovery (DR), Business Continuity (BCP) and Incident Response Plans and ensure infrastructure is recoverable.
+Per policy, all ICE core procedures, systems and operational tasks are: duplicable in recovery facilities, exercised at least annually, documented in comprehensive Disaster Recovery (DR), Business Continuity (BCP) and Incident Response Plans, and ensure infrastructure is recoverable.

 TESTING AND AUDIT

 A rigorous Service Organization Control (SOC) audit is performed annually to produce independent verification and testing of ICE controls for external parties and auditors that rely on ICE.
 The scope of this report is evaluated each year and tailored in response to customer feedback and business developments.
 The report is available to requesting participants and covered by the confidentiality provisions of the Participant Agreement.
 Potential customers not bound by the Participant Agreement must obtain a separate NDA to receive the report.
-To request this report send an email request to Reports-IASOC@theice.com.
+To request reports send an email request to Reports-IASOC@theice.com.